 Original research presentation.
 An alternative to the research article share is to prepare a 15-20 minute presentation on the rationale for and design of an original research study related to course materials.
 Be prepared to lead class discussion and respond to questions about your study.

-Outline of Final Paper & Final Paper Outline is due anytime between March 30 and April 13; final paper is due April 27, 2 PM
+Initial 2-page Description Of Final Paper & Final Paper

+Initial description is due anytime between March 30 and April 13; final paper is due anytime between April 27 and May 3, 5 PM.